Shark Tank Season 16 Episode 11

 View this post on Instagram

-Lectec is an easy-to-assemble electric skateboard, scooter, and bike kits which may motivate the inner Engineer in the young ones out there.
-The product is so innovative and tech savy yet easy to use and who knows this might well inspire the generation of engineers by engaging students with STEM experience.
-The product is easy to assemble and quite brilliant when it comes to the affordable costing.
+Lectec is an easy-to-assemble electric skateboard, scooter, and bike kit that may motivate the inner Engineer in the young ones out there.
+The product is innovative and tech savvy yet easy to use, and who knows, it might well inspire the next generation of engineers by engaging students with STEM experience.
+The product is easy to assemble and quite brilliant when it comes to affordability.

 Joyebells